REGISTRATION IS CURRENTLY CLOSED. PLEASE CHECK BACK FOR SPRING 2022.

 What is the time commitment?

 We will meet for ten sessions, each for an hour and fifteen minutes.
-Additionally, we’ll all gather for a commencement ceremony.
+Additionally, we’ll all gather for a commencement ceremony and a Shabbat experience.
 See below for the full schedule.

 How much does it cost?

 Nothing!
 In fact, we will pay you to join us!
 We believe that Jewish learning and identity formation is valuable, and so is your time.
 We don’t want to pay you to be Jewish, but we do want to emphasize that your time is valuable.
 Therefore, we will provide a stipend which we hope you will use toward a future Jewish experience, such as studying at Pardes in Jerusalem or traveling on a Hillel Alternative Spring Break.

 When exactly will we meet?